Is time more valuable than money?

 23. Feel More Accomplished & Self-Confident

-With adequate time management, you can get more things done in less time.
+You can get more things done in less time with adequate time management.
 This directly translates to being more productive and efficient.

-When you follow the set principles of effective time management, no matter how busy your day is, you will still be able to finish your day feeling accomplished for the tasks you completed.
+When you follow the set principles of effective time management, no matter how busy your day is, you will still be able to finish your day feeling accomplished with your tasks.

-The feeling of being confident and mentally satisfied comes when you plan your work in a specific time period.
+Feeling confident and mentally satisfied comes when you plan your work in a specific period.

-Robert H. Schuller says, “Goals are not only absolutely necessary to motivate us.
-They are essential to really keep us alive.”
+Robert H. Schuller says, “Goals are not only essential to motivate us.
+They are essential to keep us alive.”
 Effective time management helps you attain your goals in your professional and personal lives.

 24. Strengthen Your Self-Image